francesco-puppo/Personal-Website-2023/content/posts/An Icon For mymind.md

 👉 You can [download it here](https://github.com/francesco-puppo/iamfran/raw/master/share/icons/mymind%20icon/mymind%20icon.zip).

-To design it I used Figma and [this template](https://www.figma.com/community/file/857303226040719059) from Václav Vančura.
+To design it I used [this Figma template](https://www.figma.com/community/file/857303226040719059) from Václav Vančura.